Skip to Main Content

 Data from Scopus are also used in some of the University rankings (for example, the QS University Rankings) - If your publications are attributed to the wrong institution, your publication record and citation metrics will not be included in your actual institution's score.

-For Reading research staff: It is also worth checking out your Scopus Author ID to make sure that the articles attributed to you are correct because the bibliometric data used in the University of Reading’s Research Outputs Support System (ROSS) dashboards are taken from the Scopus database via SciVal If your details are wrong, unreliable data will be pulled through into the University’s reporting process.
+For Reading research staff: It is also worth checking out your Scopus Author ID to make sure that the articles attributed to you are correct because the bibliometric data used by the University of Reading are taken from the Scopus database via SciVal.
+If your details are wrong, unreliable data will be pulled through into the University’s reporting process.
+The new CRIS system, due to be implemented in 2026, will also link to Scopus.

 Finding your Scopus Author profile

-To check your Scopus Author profile, visit the Scopus website (available when using the University’s IP range or via the VPN) or use the free to access preview version if your institution does not subscribe to Scopus).
+To check your Scopus Author profile, visit the Scopus website (University of Reading authors can sign in using your Institutional login) or use the free to access preview version if your institution does not subscribe to Scopus).

 Choose the ‘Author Search’ tab from the Search menu and enter your details.